 (1) The rent payable for operating leases of £212.2m and the rent free adjustment of £2.3m are replaced by depreciation of the right of use asset and notional financing costs on the lease liability under IFRS 16.
 This adjustment has been reversed to calculate the adjusted EBITDA(3) (2) In many of our leases we receive a rent free period at the beginning of the lease term.
 Prior to IFRS 16, the benefit of this rent free period is held as an accual on our balance sheet and is recognised in our income statement as a deduction to the actual rent expense in each period, on a straight line basis, over the full life of the lease.
 As a result, our rent expense does not reflect our cash payments of rent in any period.
-EBITDA (adjusted) in each period recognises the portion of the credit attributable to such period as the scherer and is used for internal management reporting.
+EBITDA (adjusted) in each period recognises the portion of the credit attributable to such period as the scherer and is used period.
+Such period as the actual rent expense in each period, could be actual rent preview, normally five years, which is the measure which is used for internal management reporting.
 (3) EBITDA (adjusted) = Earnings before interest, tax, depreciation and amortisation, and before rent free adjustment, non-underlying items and reflective of the position in line with the accounting principles applicable to the previous year for purposes of comparability (before IFRS 16).
 Non-underlying items have been removed as they relate to non-recurring, one-off items.